Direct Brexit talks suspended after EU team member tests COVID positive

 A spokesman for British Prime Minister Boris Johnson said London remained focused on securing a “zero-quota, zero-tariff” free trade agreement.

-Commission chief Ursula von der Leyen will update EU national leaders on Brexit during a video call from 1700 GMT on Thursday intended also to focus on COVID-19 and the bloc’s next budget and economic recovery plan.
+Commission chief Ursula von der Leyen was due to update EU national leaders on Brexit during a video call on Thursday evening that is intended also to focus on COVID-19 and the bloc’s next budget and economic recovery plan.

-Several EU leaders are expected to stress the need to prepare for no deal, which would affect about a trillion dollars worth of annual bilateral trade.

-On Friday, Barnier is due to update member states’ envoys on latest developments.
+On Friday, the Commission will update member states’ envoys to Brussels on latest developments.

-Diplomats told Reuters on Thursday there had been no breakthrough on the three sticking points: fish stocks, economic fair play for companies, including on state aid, and on ways to settle trade disputes.
+The three main sticking points in the Brexit talks remain fish stocks, economic fair play for companies, including state aid, and ways to settle trade disputes.

 “What is needed is a political decision from the very top in the UK.
 We don’t know when that comes.
 Or if it comes at all,” said an EU official involved in the negotiations.

-Additional reporting by Philip Blenkinsop and Elizabeth Piper, Writing by Gabriela Baczynska, Editing by Gareth Jones and Giles Elgood
+Additional reporting by Philip Blenkinsop, Foo Yun Chee and Elizabeth Piper, Writing by Gabriela Baczynska, Editing by Gareth Jones and Giles Elgood

 Our Standards: The Thomson Reuters Trust Principles.